arouvari/chess_ai/docs/testing.md

     King checking function is tested with setting the pieces to a clear checking position for black and using isInCheck to check that it works correctly.
 Valid starting moves for white are validated by checking that there are exactly 20 possible moves.
+Evaluation function is tested using the starting, checkmate and stalemate positions.

 How can the tests be reproduced:
     1. Go to the root directory in the terminal